Wyroke/SHIZNISJOSJOSJO/README.md

 AND THEN RECONNECT THE SCRIPT!

--# any troubles still please contant me on discord 'ye40'
+-# any troubles still please contant me on discord '7ykt'

 # A WORK IN PROGRES
 # Usage
 1. Inject ur executor
-2. Execute this script provided loadstring(game:HttpGet("https://raw.githubusercontent.com/soryed/ReVapeForRoblox/main/NewMainScript.lua", true))()
+2. Execute this script provided loadstring(game:HttpGet("https://raw.githubusercontent.com/Wyroke/ReVapeForRoblox/main/NewMainScript.lua", true))()
 # Developers & Credits
-soryed - Owner/Creater of this project
+HUGE CREDIT TO spec - Owner/Creater of this AMAZING PROJECT

 -----------------[CREDITS]---------------------